tholden/dynareOBC/README.md

          The maximum dimension over which to integrate.
 If the algorithm needs to integrate over a larger space, it will "prune" all but the INTEGER largest eigenvalues of the covariance matrix to zero.
     * `CubatureTolerance=FLOAT` (default: `1e-6`)
-         Specifies that the maximum acceptable change in the integrals is the given value, for quasi Monte Carlo or cubature.
+         Specifies that the maximum acceptable change in the integrals is the given value, for quasi Monte Carlo or default cubature.
 Setting this to zero disables adaptive cubature.
     * `NoCubature`
          Speeds up DynareOBC by assuming that agents are "surprised" by the existence of the bound.
 At `order=1`, this is equivalent to a perfect foresight solution to the model.